capuanomat/Where-s-my-stuff2/README.md

 dabest app

 ## User Stories
-1. As a first time user, I want to be able to register on the app, so that I can post lost or found items.
+1. (Simola) As a first time user, I want to be able to register on the app, so that I can post lost or found items.
------ Simola
-2. As a returning user, I want to be able to login, so that I can check the status of my lost or found items.
+2. (Matthieu) As a returning user, I want to be able to login, so that I can check the status of my lost or found items.
------ Matthieu
-3. As a user who found something important, I want to be able to report it on the "Found Page", so that people can find it.
+3. (Sharence) As a user who found something important, I want to be able to report it on the "Found Page", so that people can find it.
------ Sharence
 4. As a user who lost something, I want to be able to seach the "Found Page" for it, so that I can contact the one who found it.
 5. As a user who could not find my lost item on the Found page, I want to be able to post on the "Lost Page", so that people can contact me if they found it.
-6. As an admin, I want to be able to edit the found page and remove items, so that I can remove inappropriate/old items from the list.
+6. (Alexander) As an admin, I want to be able to edit the found page and remove items, so that I can remove inappropriate/old items from the list.
------ Alexander
 7. As an admin, I want to be able to look through all the users, so that I can ban ones posting innapropriate thing.
 8. As a user who previously posted a found item, I want to be able to remove it from the "Found Page", so that it isn't on the list after the owner got it back.
 9. As a user who's seen something found by another user, I want to be able to update it's location (if it's a moving item), so people can  track it.